 and photo of The Harborwalk in Georgetown, courtesy of Wikipedia and Billy Harthorn, both photos Licensed under CC BY-SA 3.0/, photo of Georgetown harbor courtesy of Wikipedia and Thomson200 (public domain)

 Watch this short Youtube video on the history of Georgetown prepared by ETVRoadshow:

 Where to Retire in Georgetown and Home Prices

 There are several neighborhoods and types of housing which include condos, apartments, and new developments on former plantations, along with a golf course community in Georgetown.
-Zillow reports the median home value to be $135,100 in mid-2019, with homes on the water priced much higher.
+Zillow reports the median home value to be $168,152 in early 2021, with homes on the water priced much higher.

 Georgetown is a small town that boasts a marina and waterfront shopping and dining, along with historic sites, fishing, boating, biking and parks.

-There is a has a high crime rate here, and hurricanes and storm surges have struck the area.
+There is a high crime rate here, and hurricanes and storm surges have struck the area.